sxlxc/Hakyllsite/posts/connectivity_cut.md

 ## Reweighting

-There is a [chapter on reweighting](https://sarielhp.org/teach/notes/aprx/lec/18_reweight.pdf) in Sariel Har-Peled's gemetric approximation book.
+There is a [chapter on reweighting](https://sarielhp.org/teach/notes/aprx/lec/18_reweight.pdf) in Sariel Har-Peled's gemetric approximation book(not quite the same as the reweighting technique in [@vygen_fptas_2024]).
 Is reweighting a common technique for designing approximation algorithms?

 One possible weight function is setting $w(e)=0$ for all $e\in R^*$...
 However, this is cheating since we assume that $R^*$ is the hard part.
 So now we need to find a weight function such that the following holds,